 I absolutely love the way that this stocking turned out, and I’m pretty sure that I’m going to be making these for all of our family members before Christmas this year!

-Don’t forget to pin this Easy Christmas Stocking Pattern!
+Don’t Forget to Pin This Easy Christmas Stocking Pattern for Later!